Pipeline Script

 Pipeline script summary

-In pipeline stage step definition, there is a step called script, which allows users to execute script in the server where IDA is deployed.
+In pipeline stage step definition, there is a step called script, which allows users to execute scripts on the server where IDA is deployed.

 Define script

-In Edit Step modal, select Script as Type then you can define one or more scripts in Script text area.
-For multiple scripts, each of them need to start from a new line.
+In the Edit Step modal, select Script as the Type, then you can define one or more scripts in the Script text area.
+For multiple scripts, each of them needs to start from a new line.

 Script supported parameters

-IDA supports below parameters in Script.
-They can be used in Script to represent Pipeline related attributes.
+IDA supports the following parameters in Scripts.
+They can be used in Scripts to represent Pipeline-related attributes.

 ${PIPELINE_NAME}: current pipeline name